 Included in this area of specialty is our expertise in the Department of Motor Vehicle Express Consent Hearings resulting from the arrest and ensuing drinking and driving allegations.
 We work quickly and effectively to preserve your driving privileges in the state of Colorado.

-This is referred to as an Express Consent Hearing.
-After you have received your citation, you MUST contact an expert attorney immediately to preserve your legal rights.
+You must contact an expert attorney immediately to protect your legal rights at this hearing if you wish to retain your driving privileges while awaiting your court date on the criminal side of your DUI case.
 On some DUI / DWAI charges, you must act within SEVEN DAYS to request a hearing before the Department of Motor Vehicles or you forfeit your driving privileges.

 After initial contact has been made by the police officer there must be probable cause of an alleged allegation of drinking and driving for the officer to continue to detain a person.

-It is essential to understand from your dui attorney that you ARE NOT REQUIRED to complete roadside maneuvers.
+- It is essential to understand that you ARE NOT REQUIRED to complete roadside maneuvers.
 Refusing to participate in roadside maneuvers will not affect your case, in fact, it will assist in your defense!